-As we journey on this path to sartorial enlightenment, there are always going to be bumps in the roads.
-Times where our fit was off or our outfit could be better.
-Nobody is perfect, but the key is to acknowledge where you can improve, so you don’t make the same mistake again.
+As we journey on this path to sartorial enlightenment, there will always be bumps in the road.
+Times where our fit was off, or our outfit could be better.
+Nobody is perfect, but the key is acknowledging where you can improve so you don't repeat the same style mistake.

-As we get older we experiment less with clothing and become more confident in knowing what works well.
-We have learnt to understand what fits, brands or styles work best for us and we can rinse and repeat to always look our best.
+As we age, we experiment less with clothing and become more confident in knowing what works well.
+We have learnt to understand what fits, brands, or styles work best for us, and we can rinse and repeat always to look our best.

-Unfortunately, there are still some men who haven’t quite hit the top of the mountain.
-Not to worry, we are here to pick you up and get you back on the right path.
+Unfortunately, some men still haven't quite hit the top of the mountain.
+Don't worry; we are here to pick you up and get you back on the right path.

 This guide will give you a hit list of style mistakes to avoid.
-Give these a wide berth and you’ll be on your way to style nirvana.
+Give these a wide berth, and you'll be heading to style nirvana.

 No matter whether you wear formal trousers for work during the week or jeans at the weekend.
 This style rule applies to all trousers.

-Unfortunately, it is common for a lot of men to be in-between sizes for trousers bought on the high street.
-Not wearing the right length though can result in your trousers collecting over your shoelaces or jean hems fraying.
+Unfortunately, it is common for many men to be in-between sizes for trousers bought on the high street.
+Not wearing the right length, though, can result in your trousers collecting over your shoelaces or jean hems fraying.
 Both are unsightly but easy to fix.

 Visiting a dry cleaner can efficiently solve this one.
-They will happily pin and alter trouser length to your desired finish.
-So, rather than ditching those ill-fitting trousers spend a bit of money to get them altered and you will get a lot more use from them.
+They will happily pin and alter the trouser length to your desired finish.
+So, rather than ditching those ill-fitting trousers, spend a bit of money to get them altered and you will get a lot more use from them.

 We know, as men there isn't always the occasion or the desire to be dressed to the nines in a suit and shirt.